-Starting a real estate career over 10 years ago was scary.
+Starting a real estate career in 2006 was scary.
 How would I learn everything I needed to be an advocate for my clients… and how do I get clients?
 Every day I woke up as an unemployed independent contractor.
 So, I decided to become a sponge.
 I followed all of the experienced Realtors I respected and learned as much as I could.
 I remembered everything I learned as a server, and things started to click.
 It took time and A LOT of hard work.

 I became a student of many, but a follower of few and was lucky enough to work for some amazing clients (including a few who didn’t mind that I brought my 6-week old first-born along for showings since I couldn’t afford daycare).
 Every experience selling a home helped me sharpen my skills and become better.
 Now, my 6-week old baby is going on 18 (not really, but it feels like she’s growing way too fast), and she has a little sister to keep my life interesting and full of belly laughs.